 This is a side note – in the book of Jubilee (not canonized part of the Bible but was a book that predated dead sea scrolls), this has interesting similarities: in Chapter 50, “And behold the commandment regarding the Sabbaths -I have written (them) down for thee- and all the judgments of its laws.
 Six days shalt thou labour, but on the seventh day is the Sabbath of the Lord your God.
 In it ye shall do no manner of work, ye and your sons, and your men- servants and your maid-servants, and all your cattle and the sojourner also who is with you.
 And the man that does any work on it shall die: whoever desecrates that day, whoever lies with (his) wife, or whoever says he will do something on it that he will set out on a journey thereon in regard to any buying or selling: and whoever draws water thereon which he had not prepared for himself on the sixth day, and whoever takes up any burden to carry it out of his tent or out of his house shall die.
 Ye shall do no work whatever on the Sabbath day save what ye have prepared for yourselves on the sixth day, so as to eat, and drink, and rest, and keep Sabbath from all work on that day, and to bless the Lord your God, who has given you a day of festival and a holy day: and a day of the holy kingdom for all Israel is this day among their days for ever.
 For great is the honour which the Lord has given to Israel that they should eat and drink and be satisfied on this festival day, and rest thereon from all labour which belongs to the labour of the children of men save burning frankincense and bringing oblations and sacrifices before the Lord for days and for Sabbaths.
 This work alone shall be done on the Sabbath-days in the sanctuary of the Lord your God; that they may atone for Israel with sacrifice continually from day to day for a memorial well-pleasing before the Lord, and that He may receive them always from day to day according as thou hast been commanded.
 And every man who does any work thereon, or goes a journey, or tills (his) farm, whether in his house or any other place, and whoever lights a fire, or rides on any beast, or travels by ship on the sea, and whoever strikes or kills anything, or slaughters a beast or a bird, or whoever catches an animal or a bird or a fish, or whoever fasts or makes war on the Sabbaths: The man who does any of these things on the Sabbath shall die, so that the children of Israel shall observe the Sabbaths according to the commandments regarding the Sabbaths of the land, as it is written in the tablets, which He gave into my hands that I should write out for thee the laws of the seasons, and the seasons according to the division of their days. (fyi – fasting on the Sabbath if it is more than one day fast like Yeshua, Moses, Daniel who fasted over the Sabbath.
 Afflicting soul in Leviticus 16:29-31 is in reference to humbling self, some have made this to mean fasting)

-Can I switch on the lights on in the home because: 1) it is making someone work at the power plant and 2) it is making a fire on the day?
+A. Can I switch the lights on in the home because: 1) it is making someone work at the power plant and 2) it is making a fire on the day?

 Know that God is your provider (Ex.
-34:21), just OBEY Him and work ways to keep it.
+34:21), just OBEY Him and arrange your work so that you can keep His command.
 Obedience requires faith.
-The gentiles all seek such things, but seek first the Kingdom of God and His righteousness and all these things will be added to you (Matt.
+The Gentiles all seek such things, but seek first the Kingdom of God and His righteousness and all these things will be added to you (Matt.
 6:33).
-If you have to for whatever reason, then probably best to do it for free (love gift) or give your money that you made that day to the poor (keep none of it for yourself).
+If you absolutely have to work for some reason (firefighter or doctor – you are doing good to save people) then let it be a for free, a love gift or give your money that you made that day to the poor (keep none of it for yourself).